USS Lockwood: Construction and career

 She was constructed by Todd Pacific Shipyards, Seattle, Washington, laid down 3 November 1967, launched 5 September 1968 and delivered 1 December 1970.
 Lockwood was commissioned 5 December 1970 as destroyer escort (DE-1064).

 In May 1975 USS Lockwood was reassigned to forward deployed Destroyer Squadron 15, changing her homeport to Yokosuka, Japan to be part of the USS Midway battle group.
 On 30 June 1975 USS Lockwood was reclassified as a frigate (FF-1064).

-From 27 September - 21 December 1977 USS Lockwood sailed with the Midway battle group. during the cruise USS Lockwood visited ports, including Karachi, Pakistan, Singapore, and Bunbury, Western Australia.
+From 27 September - 21 December 1977 USS Lockwood sailed with the Midway battle group.
+During the cruise USS Lockwood participated in exercise MIDLINK-77 with the Iranian Navy, and visited a number of ports including Bandar Abbas, Iran; Bunbury, Western Australia; and Singapore.

 On 1 November 1978 USS Lockwood, along with her sister ship Kirk and oiler Ashtabula arrived in Perth/Fremantle, Western Australia, for an R&R visit.
 They departed on 11 November.

 From 24 February to 5 June 1981 USS Lockwood sailed with the Midway battle group. during the cruise USS Lockwood again visited Bunbury, Western Australia, from 6–11 May 1981.